Why Visier

 An American biotechnology company operating in an extremely competitive and fast-paced industry adopted Visier and an agile workforce planning methodology.

-On a monthly basis, the company’s Talent Acquisition team conducts a turnover and growth analysis that is compiled into a scorecard report.
-In parallel, a workforce plan is created, along with predictive model overlays.
-The team pays special attention to anticipated headcount for the year and month-over-month headcount changes, as well as large-scale business initiatives, such as M&As, product launches, and market growth.
+The company’s Talent Acquisition team conducts a turnover and growth analysis monthly, which is compiled into a scorecard report.
+In parallel, a workforce plan and predictive model overlays are created.
+The team pays special attention to anticipated headcount for the year and month-over-month headcount changes, as well as large-scale business initiatives such as M&As, product launches, and market growth.

 Once these numbers are available, the TA team shares the analysis with the embedded Human Resource Business Leaders and their respective Finance teams.